 Self-hosted

-AppSmith appears to have several advantages over NocoBase, particularly in popularity and licensing.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Both AppSmith and NocoBase have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, maturity, licensing and features when making your decision.

 Both projects started around the same time, with AppSmith beginning 6 years ago and NocoBase 6 years ago.